 “No!
 Simon, tell her.”

 It was too much verbal stumbling, and Lisbeth wasn’t an idiot.
-“You were drunk and you kissed her,” she said, in a daze.
-“A few weeks ago…” her expression changed.
-“That weekend you didn’t come home?”
+“You were drunk, and you kissed her,” she said, in a daze.
+“A few weeks ago…that weekend you didn’t come home?”

 “How convenient!
 She was drunk, you were drunk!
 So I guess it’s okay!”